LandOfTheRair/landoftherair.github.io/_docs/other/subscriber-benefits.md

 * Access to a global locker, which lets you modify all of your lockers from one convenient place
 * +100% Holiday Token gain rate from quests
 * No monthly silver bonus

+Additionally, you get some different bonuses if you [subscribe to my Patreon](https://www.patreon.com/seiyria).
+These rewards are definitely not finalized, so if you have suggestions, feel free to mention it!

+* Patron Tier: 1000 silver (one time)
+* Patron Saint: 5000 silver (one time)